 Learn how to plank a wall with PVC!
-Moisture-resistant PVC/AZEK is the perfect material for creating a faux “shiplap” planked wall in your bathroom!
+Moisture-resistant PVC/AZEK is the perfect material for creating a faux “shiplap” planked wall in your bathroom or outdoors.
 Get the how-to tutorial here for recreating this coastal-inspired look.

-Today I’m going to walk you through a successful part of the project— our PVC (AZEK) planked wall treatment.
-When I began to plan the design for this project, I knew I wanted to implement some sort of “shiplap” treatment.
+When I planned the design for our primary bathroom project, I knew I wanted to implement some sort of “shiplap” treatment.
 However, with this being a high-moisture area, I also knew it would be best to use PVC trim, more commonly known by the brand name AZEK (not a sponsor, this is just what we bought).

-We’ve already done a planked wall treatment in our dining room and then we used the same method to plank our laundry room.
-Our breakfast nook bench also has a planked front.
+We’d already done a planked wall treatment in our dining room and then we used the same method to plank our laundry room.
+Our breakfast nook bench also had a planked front.
 So I knew doing this would tie-in with my goal of a coastal vibe as well as complementing the other planked areas in our home.

 However, it also dawned on me that having a wall of wood in the bathroom may not be the best idea.
 We recently completed our exterior project, which involved replacing rotting wood trim and siding with lookalike high-end synthetics.
 So I thought, why not do a PVC/AZEK planked wall in the high-moisture bathroom too?